 We help (X) do (y) by doing (z).

-Using this approach I could describe Twitter’s Value Proposition as: ‘We help people to stay connected with global communities by quickly sharing and exploring short messages.’
+Using this approach we could describe Twitter’s Value Proposition as: ‘We help people to stay connected with global communities by quickly sharing and exploring short messages.’

 Sticking to the simplicity theme, product designer Viktor Golias suggests the following ‘formula’:

 Value Proposition = [Action 1] + [Action 2] -> [Benefit]